FIWARE/tutorials.Step-by-Step/docs/time-series-data.md

 ### Read Schemas

-**Quantum Leap** does not currently offer any interfaces to query for the persisted data A good method to see if data is being persisted is to check to see if a `table_schema` has been created.
+**QuantumLeap** does not currently offer any interfaces to query for the persisted data A good method to see if data is being persisted is to check to see if a `table_schema` has been created.
 This can be done by making a request to the **CrateDB** HTTP endpoint as shown: